Libra, Scorpius & Sagittarius

 The seven brightest stars on the star chart are (in order of descending brightness):

-A simple method of finding Boötes, Leo and Virgo using the 'Big Dipper' (or 'Plough') asterism in Ursa Major (click on the thumbnail for the full-size image and description)
+Diagram showing a simple method of finding Boötes, Leo and Virgo using the 'Big Dipper' (or 'Plough') asterism in Ursa Major (click on the thumbnail for the full-size image and description).
+An animated version (1.3 MB! ) can be seen here.

 Cancer, the Crab, is a faint and small constellation but it contains numerous interesting objects for the telescopic and binocular observer.
 With no star brighter than magnitude +3.5, it is the faintest constellation of the zodiac and therefore the most difficult to see.
 Observers in urban and suburban locations - where the limiting magnitude (the faintest stars visible at the observer's zenith) may only be around +4.0 - are likely to have problems viewing the constellation without optical assistance.